Seona Myerscough completed the City & Guilds School of Art MA programme in September 2025.

-Seona Myerscough is a member of Changeable Beast, a group of artists formed from their current and past involvement with MASS.
+Seona is a member of Changeable Beast, a group of artists formed from their current and past involvement with MASS.

 At the heart of her work is a desire to explore time, memory, identity and mortality.
 She uses her own body and fragments of it, such as eyes, mouths, hands and ears as both material and metaphor.
 These visual elements operate as markers of presence, tools for communication, and symbols of the passage of time and change.